About AXIS Forensic Search for Genetec

 Axis cameras with firmware 9.50 or higher generate metadata that describes all currently moving objects in a camera's field-of-view.
 Genetec Security Center can record this data together with the corresponding video and audio.
 AXIS Forensic Search for Genetec allows you to analyze and search this data.

-Make sure that the camera has the latest firmware version.
+- Make sure that you have the latest firmware version.

-To filter by object types Human, Face, Vehicle, Bike, Bus, Car, Truck, or License plate:
+- To use the object types Human, Face, Vehicle, Bike, Bus, Car, Truck, or License plate as filters:

 Use an Axis device with support for AXIS Object Analytics.
 See the Analytics filter in the Product selector